ItzTharusha/ItzTharusha/README.md

 - 🎓 I’m currently pursuing a **Higher National Diploma (HND)** in **Computing & Software Engineering** at **ESU (ESOFT University)**, Sri Lanka
 - 🌍 Program awarded by **Pearson Edexcel UK**
-- 🧠 Always eager to explore new tech and improve my development skills
+- 🧠 Always eager to explore new tech and improve my development skills and to be a game developer in the future
 - 🎥 I also enjoy **video editing** and content creation using **Filmora**
 - 📫 How to reach me: [tharushadishan716@gmail.com]